 All users should understand that the primary purpose of the use of mobile/personal devices in a school contact is educational.
-The use of mobile technologies should be consistent with other relevant school policies, including but not limited to the Child Protection Policy, Behaviour Policy, Anti-Bullying Policy and Acceptable Use Policies.
+The use of mobile technologies should be consistent with other relevant school policies, including but not limited to the Child Protection Policy, Staff Code of Conduct, Behaviour Policy, Anti-Bullying Policy and Acceptable Use Policies.
 Teaching about the safe and appropriate use of mobile technologies should be an integral part of the school's E-Safety education programme.